AC215-TarAIntino/AC215-TarAIntino-Big/README.md

 In this milestone, we have the components for data management, including versioning, as well as the computer vision and language models.

+**User Interface**
+UI With Dummy Data is available at: [https://tarantaino-mockup.vercel.app/](https://tarantaino-mockup.vercel.app/) The Git Repo for the UI is available at: [https://github.com/kvrancic/tarantaino-mockup](https://github.com/kvrancic/tarantaino-mockup)

 **Data**
 We gathered a dataset of 11 million computed tag-movie relevance scores from a pool of 1,100 tags applied to 10,000 movies.
 The dataset, approximately 41MB in size, was collected from the following sources: "MovieLens Tag Genome Dataset 2014" in `https://grouplens.org/datasets/movielens/` .
-We have stored it in a private Google Cloud Bucket.
+We have stored it in a private Google Cloud Bucket (see Data Pipeline Containers section below for setup instructions).

+**Notebooks/Reports**
+This folder contains code that is not part of container - for e.g: Application mockup, EDA, any 🔍 🕵️‍♀️ 🕵️‍♂️ crucial insights, reports or visualizations.

+## EDA notebook
 From `notebooks/eda.ipynb`, we performed exploratory data analysis (EDA) on the dataset to understand its structure and content.
 The EDA revealed that:
 - the dataset contains a rich variety of tags associated with movies
 - we can identify popular tags based on their relevance scores